br3ndonland/dotfiles/README.md

 A Brewfile is a list of [Homebrew](https://brew.sh/) packages and casks (applications) that can be installed in a batch by [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle).
 The Brewfile can even be used to install Mac App Store apps with the `mas` CLI.
 Note that you must sign in to the App Store ahead of time for `mas` to work.

+Users with more complex needs for multi-environment dotfiles management might consider a tool like [`chezmoi`](https://www.chezmoi.io/).

 ## Hardware

 - [Apple Silicon M1](https://www.apple.com/mac/m1/) Mac mini